-For a subtitle or caption file to be accessible, we recommend avoiding burning the file into the video.
+For a subtitle or caption file to be accessible, we recommend avoiding hardcoding / embedding the file into the video.
 Instead, the subtitle or caption file should be added as a separate file (such as SRT or VTT formats) to the publishing service.
 This allows different screen reading software can read the subtitles or captions out loud to vision-impaired, for example.

 As per the Act on the Provision of Digital Services and the Web Accessibility Directive, all public organisations must provide subtitles, captions, and/or text equivalences to the video and audio contents on their websites.
 If the content of the video and/or audio is present in a text format in some other way, subtitles and captions are not required.

 The implementation and application of the Act on the Provision of Digital Services and the Web Accessibility Directive in Finland is based on WCAG 2.1., that is, Web Content Accessibility Guidelines.
 Furthermore, these guidelines are generally used as the basis for legal accessibility requirements in several other countries.